Blazam-App/docs.blazam.org/docsource/update/self.md

 Blazam can update itself regardless of how it is installed.

 ## Self-Update Setup
-Some manual configuration is neccessary to perform self-updates for now.
+Some manual configuration is necessary to perform self-updates for now.

 First decide the account to use.
 There are two approved options.

 1. Use the Active Directory Credentials provided to Blazam
-1. Use a custom set of credentials. *(This can be a local user account with no administrative permissions)*
+1. Use a custom set of credentials. *(This can be a local user account with no administrative permissions, but granted management permissions to IIS or the service)*

 Finally, apply write permissions to the application installation directory for the chosen account.